maantho/maantho.github.io/index.md

     <a href="https://github.com/maantho/InACTually-Engine"><img src="media/ProjCalib-Result.png" height="150"></a>
 </div>

 Bachelors thesis with the goal to find a projector calibration method, that can be used for dynamic spatial projection mapping in a wide variety of artistic contexts.
 Out of existing methods a novel multi-projector calibration method was developed to support projection-mapping onto arbitrary dynamic surfaces.
 This is achieved in a user-friendly way, utilizing a mixed reality headset.
-It mitigates restriction on the surface and calibration targets, that are common with other projector calibration methods.
+It mitigates restriction on the surface and calibration targets, that are common with other projector calibration methods, while being low-cost and adoptable for artists.
 It was merged into InACTually.

+### My Contribution
+I added a specific feature (projector calibration) to an existing project with a large code-base.
+I utilized my knowledge in linear algebra to calibrate multiple projectors intrinsically and extrinsically in a novel way.
+I designed it to be accessible to a wide variety of artists.
+For rendering I used the OpenGL graphics API.

 Skills: Computer Graphics • C++ • OpenGL • WebXR